 → Discover more of the world’s best salads.

-The Cobb Salad is also one of the lynchpins of what has become known as modern California Cuisine.
-Go to most modern casual restaurants in the Southwest, check the menu and there it is.
+The Cobb Salad is also one of the linchpins of what has become known as modern California Cuisine.
+Go to most casual restaurants in the Southwest, check the menu and there it is.
 And, despite all the ingredients that make this salad unique, the dish is remarkably easy to make in a home kitchen.

-Making a Cobb Salad requires basic kitchen skills both at the stove and on the cutting board.
+Preparing a Cobb Salad requires basic kitchen skills both at the stove and on the cutting board.
 It also requires list-making skills since this salad has a large number of elements, making it easy leave something out.
 By the time you reach the final, fun point of assembly, you’ll feel a certain creative satisfaction.

 You’ll also create a salad that will wow your guests and make them want more.